KorfLab/isoforms/README.md

 There are 19.938 billion RNASeq_splice records in WormBase.
 As a rough estimate of intron frequency, divide intron counts by 20 billion.

-## Files

--   `smallgenes.tar.gz` - contains the smallgenes dataset
--   `models/worm.splicemodel` - APC models for use with geniso2/3
--   `results_optiso2.csv` - model weights for each gene
--   `APCisos.base.tar.gz` - APC results without optiso and without nmd
--   `APCisos.optiso.tar.gz` - APC results with optiso only
--   `APCisos.nmd.tar.gz` - APC results with nmd only
--   `APCisos.optiso.nmd.tar.gz` - APC results with optiso and with nmd

 ## Generating APC isoforms